Sitecore/developer-portal/apps/devportal/data/markdown/pages/downloads/index.md

   link2href="/downloads/Sitecore_Azure_Blob_Storage"
 />
 <Download
-  title="Scripts for Sitecore Security database 0.5"
+  title="Scripts for Sitecore Security database 0.6"
-  description="Scripts for moving the Sitecore security membership provider from the Core to other individual or existing databases." link1text="Get latest" link1href="/downloads/Scripts_for_Sitecore_Security_database/0x/Scripts_for_Sitecore_Security_database_05" link2text="See all versions" link2href="/downloads/Scripts_for_Sitecore_Security_database" />
+  description="Scripts for moving the Sitecore security membership provider from the Core to an individual or existing database." link1text="Get latest" link1href="/downloads/Scripts_for_Sitecore_Security_database/0x/Scripts_for_Sitecore_Security_database_06" link2text="See all versions" link2href="/downloads/Scripts_for_Sitecore_Security_database" />